GautierBlandin/time-capsule/README.md

-# Timecapsule
+# Timecapsules

-Timecapsule is an application that allows users to write messages to themselves or others, scheduled to be delivered at a future date.
+Timecapsules is an application that allows users to write messages to themselves or others, scheduled to be delivered at a future date.
 This project fosters reflection and anticipation by enabling users to send their thoughts into the future.

 ## Project Overview

-The Timecapsule application consists of a serverless backend deployed on AWS and a React-based frontend.
+The Timecapsules application consists of a serverless backend deployed on AWS and a React-based frontend.
 Users can create time capsules through a web interface, which are then stored and sent at the specified future date.

 ## Codebase Architecture